microsoftgraph/group-membership-management-tenant/README.md

 3. Set-ServiceConnection.ps1

     This script sets up the service connection for your environment.
-You must be an owner of the the service pricipal created in step 1 to run this script.
+You must be an owner of the the service principal created in step 1 to run this script.

     From your `PowerShell 7.x` command prompt navigate to the `Scripts` folder of your `Public` repo, run these commands, and follow the instructions on the screen: